Equity, Leadership Studies, and Instructional Technologies (ELSIT)

 Mission

-The Department of Equity, Leadership Studies, and Instructional Technologies (ELSIT) is a unique multidisciplinary unit that is composed of four MA degree programs (Educational Administration, Equity and Social Justice Education, Instructional Technologies, and Special Interest in Education), one credential program (Administrative Services), and one high school outreach program (Step to College).
-The department also serves undergraduate programs with General Education (GE) requirement courses in quantitative reasoning, instructional technologies, and equity and social justice.
+The Department of Equity, Leadership Studies, and Instructional Technologies (ELSIT) is a unique multidisciplinary unit that is composed of three MA degree programs (Educational Equity and Social Justice Education, Educational Leadership and Administration, and Instructional Design and Technology), one credential program (Preliminary Administrative Services Credential ), and one dual-enrollment high school outreach program (GCOE Step to College Program).
+The department also serves undergraduate programs with General Education (GE) requirement courses in quantitative reasoning, digital technologies, and equity and social justice education.

-Our fundamental belief is that all humans are valued and appreciated for their individuality.
-Accordingly, we offer learning opportunities that seek to enable all students to reach their full potential.
+We offer learning opportunities in our classes that support all students in reaching their full potential.
 At the core of what we do is an ethic of care.
 This ethic infuses all of our work to build a community of learners, educators, and leaders, and to create equitable learning spaces, curricula, pedagogies, technologies, and scholarship.

-ELSIT's programs seamlessly weave research and practice together so that students experience inclusive and applied learning that integrates equity and social justice with social, cultural, political, spiritual, economic, and environmental issues.
+ELSIT's programs seamlessly weave research and practice together so that students experience inclusive and applied learning that integrates equity and social justice with social, cultural, political, and economic issues.
 This praxis imbues our teaching, learning, research, lifelong learning, scholarship, and technologies with equity and social justice to establish a foundation of knowledge grounded in democratic values.

 ELSIT prepares professionals to critically examine inequities and work to challenge and eradicate them.
 Our students become teachers, administrators, facilitators, curriculum developers, trainers, advocates, activists, and ultimately, change agents.
 We are a part of the many communities that surround us.
 We thus work to build meaningful relationships sustained by program values so that our students become invested future leaders and active community members.